 1113.1.1 Compliance.
 Alterations to existing affected buildings or facilities shall comply with ORS 447.241(1) through (8).
 This requirement does not apply to alterations for covered multifamily dwelling units.
-In addition, the provisions of Division III, Covered Multi-family Dwellings, are only applicable to covered multi-family dwellings designed and constructed for first occupancy after March 13, 1991, or where the last building permit or renewal thereof was issued on or before June 15, 1990.
+In addition, the provisions of Division III, Covered Multifamily Dwellings, are only applicable to covered multifamily dwellings designed and constructed for first occupancy after March 13, 1991, or where the last building permit or renewal thereof was issued on or before June 15, 1990.
 For the purposes of this section, "first occupancy" means "a building that has never before been used for any purpose."

-A barrier removal improvement plan for existing affected buildings may be accepted in lieu of full compliance as provided in ORS 447.241(7).
 ORS 447.241 is not a part of this code but is reproduced here for the reader's convenience: